Besides biographies, podcasts or songs, movies and documentaries can be a great source of inspiration.

 It consists of highly substantial business lessons from his personal life that anyone can absorb and carve their way towards a better tomorrow.

-You will also get to know about his value investing method and the art of consistently choosing great businesses to invest in.
+You will also get to know about his value investing method and the art of consistently picking great businesses to invest in.

 If you are impatient and feel a need to take unnecessary action all the time, then this documentary is for you.